History of the TCEQ and Its Predecessor Agencies

 - The Irrigation Act creates the Texas Board of Water Engineers to establish procedures for determining surface water rights.

 - The Texas Board of Water Engineers publishes its first rules and regulations.

 - A constitutional amendment authorizes the creation of conservation and reclamation districts as needed.

 - The legislature organizes water control and improvement districts.

-- The legislature creates the first river authority (Brazos River Authority).
+- The legislature creates the first river authority (the Brazos River Authority).

 - Legislation declares that groundwater is private property.

-- The department conducts the first air study in Texas.
+- The Texas Department of Health conducts the first air study in Texas.